classic Google Sites

 Google has given two roadmaps for the deprecation of classic Google Sites, the migration process and conversion tool to get you to new Google Sites, and the impending closure of classic Google Sites.
 Here we summarise all the information that Google has provided to help give a coherent overview of what you can expect and when you might expect to see it.

-Migration to new Google Sites available until the end of 2021
+Migration to new Google Sites in Google Workspace available until June 2022

 Due to customer feedback Google has realised that classic Sites still offers unique value not currently offered in new Google Sites.
-Google, therefore, needs time to add more of the missing features to new Sites and will continue maintain core classic Sites functionality until end of year 2021.
+Google, therefore, needs time to allow more classic Site to migrate to new Sites until June 2022.
+For personal/consumer Google Sites automatic migrations and deletions have already begun and will be complete by early 2022.

 Some classic Google Sites features will stop working